quchen/cabal-install-bin/README.md

 A common task to use Cabal for is to install binary packages.
 In order not to pollute the global package space, this is often done in a sandbox.
-This small bash script automates this process for packages that support it.
+This small script automates this process for packages that support it.

 More accurately, the script does the following: